-- From the Home screen, tap the Menu Key and tap System settings > About phone > Battery > Battery use. - 2 The bottom of the screen displays battery usage time and also lists applications or services using battery power from greatest amount to least.
+- 1 From the Home screen, tap Apps | > Settings > General tab > About phone > Battery > Battery use. - 2 The bottom of the screen displays battery usage time and also lists applications or services using battery power from greatest amount to least.

 3. Installing an Open Source Operating System